FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 }
 ```

-Again, we are just using the service, calling the method which logs something out.
+Again, we are using the service, calling the method which logs something out.
 We will use the method to see which service is gonna be used later.

 If we run that one with `npm start` we can see in the console that